 Corrections Navigation Specialist

-In this role, you will work closely with people living with HIV who have been recently or are currently incarcerated to ensure a seamless transition to/from HIV primary care upon release to the community and/or re-engagement into the corrections system.
-You will work with the Tennessee Departments of Health and Corrections to establish and maintain an effective system of corrections health navigation, including pre-release planning, facility and staff education, HIV counseling and testing and early intervention services in order to link essential medical care and community support services.
+In this role, you will work closely with people living with HIV (PLWH) who have been recently released from incarceration or are currently incarcerated to ensure a seamless transition to/from HIV primary care upon release to the community and/or re-engagement into the corrections system.
+You will work with the Tennessee Departments of Health and Corrections to establish and maintain an effective system of corrections health navigation, including pre-release planning, facility and staff education, and early intervention and intake services in order to link to essential medical care and community support services.
+You are responsible for completing a psychosocial assessment and linking PLWH to primary HIV medical care to effect improved care completion by identifying and addressing barriers to medical care and services.
+The Corrections Navigation Specialist works closely with all agency services, including HIV Testing, My House Clinic, Medical Case Management, Peer Support and Behavioral Health services to provide seamless support as part of a collaborative team.

-- Provide pre-release HIV/HCV linkage services for HIV/HCV positive inmates incarcerated in jail/prison.
+- Provide pre-release HIV linkage services for PLWH incarcerated in jail/prison.

-- Conduct comprehensive health/risk assessments for clients who reside in and exit the correctional facility; including readiness for care, service planning, monitoring, and follow up activities based on need for up to 6 months after initiation of corrections navigation services
+- Conduct comprehensive health/risk assessments for clients who reside in and exit the correctional facility; including readiness for care, service planning, monitoring, and follow up activities based on need.

-- Works with internal team of care providers to identify and establish contact with key populations, correctional, medical and social services providers in the community to enhance system navigation for PLWH
+- Work with internal team of care providers to identify and establish contact with key populations and with correctional, medical and social services providers in the community to enhance system navigation for PLWH.

 - Minimum of 2 years’ related experience coordinating and providing services directly to clients within a correctional setting